MaisieDeGraaf/html-challenge/README.md

 - Quits the browser instance.

+## Data Sources

+The data used in this project was obtained from the following sources:

+- [Mars News Website](https://static.bc-edx.com/data/web/mars_news/index.html): This website provides the latest news articles related to Mars exploration.
+- [Mars Weather Website](https://static.bc-edx.com/data/web/mars_facts/temperature.html): This website provides temperature and atmospheric pressure data for Mars.

 ## Conclusion

 The project concludes with insights drawn from the analyzed Mars weather data and with articles and information pulled from the Mars News website.